-A zero-based array is returned by default.
-You may change this with the ArrayBase parameter.
-You may change the delimiter character by supplying the ASCII number of a replacement.
+Notes: A zero-based array is returned by default.
+You may change this with the ArrayBase

 Whitespace outside quoted fields is stripped but not within data-fields

 Double-quote characters are stripped-off fields.
 Where excess double-quote characters exist within a field only the outermost pair are stripped.
 Thus, quotes which form part of a data field are left intact. e.g.